 - Yarn A – dark green (example uses Red Heart Super Saver: Medium Thyme)

-- Yarn C – yellow (example uses Red Heart Super Saver: Saffron)
+- Yarn C – yellow (Red Heart Super Saver: Saffron)

-- Yarn D – red (example uses Red Heart Super Saver: Hot Red)
+- Yarn D - red (Red Heart Super Saver: Hot Red)

-- Yarn E – orange (example uses Big Twist Value: Varsity Orange)
+- Yarn E - orange (Big Twist Value: Varsity Orange)

-- Yarn F – brown (example uses Loops & Threads Soft Classic: Mocha)
+- Yarn F – brown (Loops & Threads Soft Classic: Mocha)

-- Yarn G – orange (example uses Caron One Pound: Faded Brick)
+- Yarn G – orange (Caron One Pound: Faded Brick)

 Terminology: